Macrometacorp/docs/docs/graphs/graph-concepts/named-anonymous-graphs.md

 _Anonymous graphs_, also known as _collection sets_, are another way to work with graphs in GDN.
 In this approach, you apply graph functions directly on a combination of document and edge collections, without explicitly defining a named graph.
 This method offers more flexibility and control over the collections involved in a graph and can be useful for ad-hoc graph queries or when working with multiple collections.

+Anonymous graphs don’t have edge definitions describing which vertex collection is connected by which edge collection.
+The graph model has to be maintained in the client-side code.
+This gives you more freedom than the strict named graphs

 With anonymous graphs, you have the freedom to mix and match collections as needed, making it easier to perform complex queries across various datasets.
 However, this approach requires a deeper understanding of the underlying collections and their relationships.

 ## Which One to Use